NicolasLagaillardie/mpst_rust_github/artifact.md

 For the ECOOP'22 artifact evaluation, please use the docker image provided:

 0. [Install Docker](https://docs.docker.com/engine/install/) and open the terminal and configure docker setting.
-__Important__: By Default docker is limited to use only 2GB-4GB RAM,open docker settings and increase the RAM usage to 16GB.
+__Important__: By Default docker is limited to use only 2GB-4GB RAM, open docker settings and increase the RAM usage to 16GB.
-See here for instructions
+See instructions for [MacOS](https://docs.docker.com/desktop/mac/) and [Windows](https://docs.docker.com/desktop/windows/)
 2. Download the artifact file (assume the filename is `artifact.tar.gz`)
 3. Unzip the artifact file.